-- 1 Turn the main power on/off key switch to the off position. - 2 Press and hold the Wand Switch (I). - While holding the wand switch turn the main power on/off key switch to the on position. - 4 Continue to hold the wand switch until the status display indicates "t" for test mode. - 5 Release the wand switch. - 6 The function of each switch and indicator is described in the following pages. - 7 To exit this mode turn the main power on/off key switch to the off position.
+- 1 Turn the main power on/off key switch to the off position. - 2 Press and hold the Wand Switch (I). - 3 While holding the wand switch turn the main power on/off key switch to the on position. - 4 Continue to hold the wand switch until the status display indicates "t" for test mode.
+(Looks like an upper case "E" with the top bar missing) - 5 Release the wand switch. - 6 To exit this mode turn the main power on/off key switch to the off position.